5 Examples of Tort Liability

 Example 3: Vandalism and Intentional Property Destruction

-Property damage doesn’t always occur through negligence–it can also result from intentional actions, such as vandalism.
+Property damage doesn’t always occur through carelessness–it can also result from intentional actions, such as vandalism.
 If someone intentionally destroys or damages your property—whether it’s spray-painting your home or breaking windows—you can file a property damage claim to recover the costs of repair or replacement.
 In some cases, criminal charges may also be pursued alongside the civil claim.